Handle Your Freelancing Business

-If you’re one of those super smart freelancers who has a set in stone regular fee as part of your freelancing business, for instance, as a social media manager.
-Then why not set up a subscription as a recurring payment?
+If you’re one of those super smart freelancers who has a set in stone regular fee as part of your freelancing business, for instance, as a social media manager, then why not set up a subscription as a recurring payment?

 Got a client who wants to know how you work based on time then introduce them to AndCo’s time tracker that will automatically record and create timesheets and invoices based on your time spent on their task/project.

 Income and Expenses

 If you want a quick overview of your freelancing performance you can speedily go to the Income and Expenses tab to see what work you have carried out over a certain period of time and even compare time frames based on week, month, years and create filtered categories or date ranges.
-You can choose to see this in listed format or as a graph.
+You can choose to see this in a listed format or as a graph.

 This is pretty self-explanatory.
 As the name suggests this is the area where you can store relevant files for each of your projects.
 You know, just like that old shoebox that has your bits and bobs in, old receipts, notes, diagrams etc. It’s exactly the same principle but digital.

 A major advantage of AndCo in freelance management is that it employs real human operators.
 This means that the solutions provided are applicable to real life situations.

 By avoiding the top freelancer mistakes and simplifying your freelancing tasks, AndCo makes activities like expense and invoice tracking an easy experience.

 It’s a great platform for a remote worker to establish their professional image when starting out.
-One of the best reasons as mentioned earlier is that it gets you organized while helping you keep costs down as a newbie as it’s a free service to use.
-No monthly or annual fees here!
+One of the best reasons as mentioned earlier is that it gets you organized while helping you keep costs down as a newbie as it’s an easy service to use.

-So whether you’re a graphic designer, freelance writer, a virtual assistant, a Pinterest VA, a social media manager, a transcriber or even a video editor for YouTube vloggers AndCo can help you run your business in the right way.
+So whether you’re a graphic designer, freelance writer, a virtual assistant, a Pinterest VA, a social media manager, a transcriber or even a video editor for YouTube vloggers the AndCo app can help you run your business in the right way.

 One more thing I just want to add, AndCo are always updating their cloud-based program in a non-disturbing kind of way.
 Why?
 Well, they are very open and willing to listen to freelancer ideas and suggestions to make the app even more awesome!

-If you want enjoyed reading this review why not share it with others by pinning it right now and send to a friend.
+If you enjoyed reading this review why not share it with others by pinning it right now and send to a friend.
 Don’t forget to also check out the Teamworkdream Facebook page

 Related Freelancing from Home Posts: